sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 ```

 ## Test a Stateful Contract

-### Test calls locally

-Let's take a look at the local test code in `tests/local/count.test.ts`.
-The code can be broken down into the phases described below.
+Let's take a look at the local test code in `tests/local/count.test.ts`, which is broken into 3 phases.

-#### 1. Build a tx and a genesis instance for contract deployment
+### 1. Build a tx and a genesis instance for contract deployment

-First the `Counter` gets instantiated to get an instance with the initial `count` value `0`.
-Also it's marked as the genesis instance.
+First the `Counter` gets initialized to `0`.
+Also it's marked as genesis (set flag `isGenesis` internally), the first in a chain of transactions as the contract state gets updated.

 ```js
 const count = new Counter(0n).markAsGenesis();